 What You’re Doing Wrong: For a solution, many frequent sitters turn to the runner’s lunge (so named because of its popularity among runners).
 In this stretch, participants drop into a lunge with one foot flat on the ground and the other leg resting on the knee.
 While the stretch is effective, most enthusiasts overdo it.
 “When stretching the hip flexors, many people incorrectly either arch their back or torque their hip joint rather than truly stretch their hip flexor,” Dr. Reinold says.

-The Fix: When it comes to stretching properly, less can in fact be more.
+When it comes to stretching properly, less can in fact be more.
 By backing off the stretch and avoiding the urge to push pain thresholds, frequent sitters can actually get more out of the exercise.
 In addition to self-restraint, consciously contracting certain muscles can ensure properly positioning.
 How to: To get into position, place your right foot flat on the ground and kneel down on your left knee.
 Both knees should be at 90 degrees.
 From this position, gently shift your weight forward, which will extend your left knee behind your body and cause a stretch in the front of your left hip.
 Make sure you keep your core as tight as possible and squeeze your left glute.
 The former helps to keep your lower back in the proper position while the latter relaxes your hip flexors for a greater stretch.

 After being hunched forward over a computer all day (or spending some quality time on the bench press!), your pectoralis major and minor (the two main muscles in your chest) can get extremely tight and sore.
 In addition to reinforcing poor posture, a tight chest can disrupt breathing patterns and increase risk of injury during other sporting activities.